-All recording or monitoring of activities of individuals or groups by college security cameras will be conducted in a manner consistent with college policies, state and federal laws, and will not be based on the subjects’ personal characteristics, including age, color, disability, gender, national origin, race, religion, sexual orientation, or other protected characteristics.
+All recording or monitoring of activities of individuals or groups by college security cameras will be conducted in a manner consistent with university policies, state and federal laws, and will not be based on the subjects’ personal characteristics, including age, color, disability, gender, national origin, race, religion, sexual orientation, or other protected characteristics.
 Furthermore, all recording or monitoring will be conducted in a professional, ethical, and legal manner.
 All personnel with access to college security cameras should be trained in the effective, legal, and ethical use of monitoring equipment.

-College security cameras are not generally monitored continuously under normal operating conditions but may be monitored for legitimate safety and security purposes that include, but are not limited to, the following: high risk areas, restricted access areas/locations, in response to an alarm, special events, maintenance purposes, functionality purposes and specific investigations authorized by the Dean of Students or designee.
+University security cameras are not generally monitored continuously under normal operating conditions but may be monitored for legitimate safety and security purposes that include, but are not limited to, the following: high risk areas, restricted access areas/locations, in response to an alarm, special events, maintenance purposes, functionality purposes and specific investigations authorized by the Dean of Students or designee.

 When an incident is reported, the personnel responsible for the area in question may request the Office of Student Life to review the images from the camera.
 As circumstances require, the Dean of Students may authorize others to review images.
 A record log will be kept of all instances of access to, and use of, recorded material.